junior8adlt/todo_front/README.md

 │  │  └─ …               # Documentation files
 │  ├─ redux/             # Redux folder
 │  │  ├─ store           # Store for redux
-│  │  ├─ generalDucks    # Duck for the general variables (alerts, sidebar interaction)
+│  │  ├─ generalDucks    # Duck for the general variables (sidebar interaction)
 │  │  ├─ todoDucks       # Duck for all the functionality of the TODO (endpoints)
 |  |
 |  |